 Elizabeth stepped into the library and smiled politely at the large expanse of the room with beautifully polished wood shelves, but felt an inner disappointment that most of the shelves were empty.

 “I shall fill it with only the best books,” Mr. Bingley assured her.
 “I have just had so many other things to tend to.”
 He shook his head.
 “I hope you will find something that suits your taste.”

 “I am certain I shall.”
 Elizabeth walked over to the one shelf that had a good number of books.
-She looked at the titles, and finally, not wanting to appear to Mr. Bingley as disappointed in his selection, found a book she had read many years ago and took it off the shelf.
+She looked at the titles, and finally, not wanting to appear to Mr. Bingley that she was disappointed in his selection, found a book she had read many years ago and took it off the shelf.
 “Evelina, by Frances Burney!” she said.
 “I shall enjoy reading this very much.”

 “Good!
 I am glad you found something.”
 He turned to his sister.
 “Do you see anything to your liking?”

 Miss Bingley looked at a few titles and seemed to choose one at random.

 They returned to the drawing room, where Darcy was reading.
 He looked up.
 “Did you find anything?” he asked as he eyed Elizabeth curiously.

 “Yes, I did, thank you,” Elizabeth said, lifting the book up for him to see.

 “And I did, as well,” Caroline said.
 “I cannot wait to begin reading this.”
 She casually tossed the book down.